 The following original appliances do NOT qualify for exchange under this Program (program funding will NOT be provided to install these appliances):

-Visit any licenced BC retail store to purchase your new appliance.
+Visit any licensed BC retail store to purchase your new appliance.

 *Some retailers may be missing from this list.
 PGAIR cannot guarantee retailers offer all appliance types.
 Retailers may request to be added to this list by contacting PGAIR.

-2019 PGAIR Wood Stove Exchange Program Supported By:
+2024 PGAIR Community Wood Smoke Reduction Program Supported By: